-- Have conservation limits, or alternative reference points, been established for each river, how have these been used on an ongoing basis to monitor stock status and what is the decision-making process for regulating exploitation? - How is the composition of stocks contributing to mixed-stock fisheries assessed and how are the fisheries managed in order to protect the weakest of these stocks? - With reference to a specific example from a single-stock or substantial mixed-stock fishery, where fishing continues to be permitted on stocks below their conservation limits or other reference points: - o what were the specific socio-economic factors used to permit such fishing; - o how were they quantified or otherwise documented; - what was the process for consulting those stakeholders who may have been affected by the decision prior to authorising such fishing; and - o what steps were taken to ensure that exploitation was limited to a level that will permit stock rebuilding within a stated timeframe?
+- Have CLs, or alternative reference points, been established for each river, how have these been used on an ongoing basis to monitor stock status and what is the decision-making process for regulating exploitation? - How is the composition of stocks contributing to mixed-stock fisheries assessed and how are the fisheries managed in order to protect the weakest of these stocks? - With reference to a specific example from a single-stock or substantial mixed-stock fishery, where fishing continues to be permitted on stocks below their CLs or other reference points: - what were the specific socio-economic factors used to permit such fishing, - how were they quantified or otherwise documented, - what was the process for consulting those stakeholders who may have been affected by the decision prior to authorising such fishing, and

+• what steps were taken to ensure that exploitation was limited to a level that will permit stock rebuilding within a stated timeframe?